JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_EXAMPLE.md

    - Configure port mappings
    - Connect to the custom network

-5. **Monitor container status** and report back in the service status field
+5. **Monitor container status** and report back in the blueprint status field

 6. **Handle updates**: If you change the spec (e.g., disable eventhandler), the reconciler will:
    - Detect the difference
    - Remove the eventhandler container
    - Keep other containers running
-   - Update the service status
+   - Update the blueprint status

 ## Prerequisites

-Before deploying this service, you need to:
+Before deploying this blueprint, you need to:

 1. **Generate certificates** for all core systems using the scripts in arrowhead-core-docker
 2. **Create .env file** with PASSWORD set